yugr/Implib.so/README.md

 This will generate code for host platform (presumably x86\_64).
 For other targets do

 ```
-# TARGET can be arm-linux-gnueabi, aarch64-linux-gnu, x86_64-linux-gnu, i686-linux-gnu
+# TARGET can be x86_64-linux-gnu, i686-linux-gnu, arm-linux-gnueabi (or armel-linux-gnueabi), aarch64-linux-gnu
 $ implib-gen.py --target $TARGET libxyz.so
 ```